Desperados III: Story

 The story is a prequel to Desperados: Wanted Dead or Alive, the first game in the series, and explores the origin of the series' protagonist John Cooper.
 The game is set in the Wild West in the 1870s and features various locations including Colorado, Louisiana and Mexico.
 It borrows several elements from the Spaghetti Western movie Once Upon a Time in the West, including the main villain's name "Frank", a railway company tycoon as a secondary enemy, and the fictional town Flagstone as one of its mission settings.
 In addition to John Cooper, the game also includes Hector Mendoza, Doc McCoy, Isabelle Moreau, and Kate O'Hara as playable characters.

 The story follows bounty hunter John Cooper as he pursues Frank, a notorious bandit leader responsible for killing John's father, James Cooper.
 Along the way, Cooper meets Doctor McCoy, who was hired by the DeVitt Company, a wealthy corporation, to defend the train Cooper was taking on his way to the town of Flagstone.
 Once in Flagstone, Cooper learns from his friend Hector Mendoza that Frank is at the mansion of the soon-to-be-married local mayor.
-In the meantime, the mayor's prospective bride, Kate O'Hara, finds out that her betrothed has sold her family's ranch to DeVitt.
+In the meantime, the mayor's prospective bride, Kate O'Hara, finds out that her betrothed has sold her family's ranch to Vincent DeVitt.
 In the escalating altercation, O'Hara shoots the mayor as John Cooper walks in, seeking Frank.
-The newly met pair promptly escape the mansion and head for the O'Hara ranch to defend it from the attacking DeVitt company men.
+The newly met pair promptly escape the mansion and head for the O'Hara ranch to defend it from the attacking DeVitt's company men.
 The defense is successful, but Kate's uncle Ian perishes in the battle.

 The group eventually gets captured on their way to New Orleans, where Frank, who is working for DeVitt, is located.
 A Voodoo practitioner called Isabelle Moreau rescues them.
 Together, they set out to find her partner, Marshall Wayne, who disappeared while investigating DeVitt.
 Frank's gang has imprisoned many people out in the Louisiana wetlands, to be shipped off to work in DeVitt's mines.
 Once they rescue Wayne, the group sets fire to the old riverboat that functions as a headquarters for Frank's people.
 This act puts Frank on alert, and he locks down the city.
 Having sneaked past the roadblocks and guards, Cooper asserts that he wants to face Frank alone, to which Kate and Hector object.
 At Hector's mention of James Cooper's fate, John snaps and shoots Hector in the arm.
 Alone, he proceeds onto a docked freight ship, where he and Frank duel.
 Cooper is outdrawn and wounded.